waytohealth/victor-hugo/site/content/publications/an-accelerated-hospital-observation-pathway-to-reduce-length-of-stay-for-patients-with-covid-19.md

   included reducing hospital length of stay (LOS) for infected patients.
-This program sought to evaluate the association between LOS and enrollment in the COVID Accelerated Care Pathway, which consisted of a hospital observation protocol and postdischarge automated text message–based monitoring.
+This program sought to evaluate the association between LOS and enrollment in the COVID Accelerated Care Pathway, which consisted of a hospital observation protocol and post-discharge automated text message–based monitoring.
 This program showed a reduction in hospital length of stay by more than 2 days.
 authors: Austin S. Kilaru, MD, Stefanie B. Porges, MD, Lindsay Grossman, BA, M.
   Kit Delgado, MD, Anna U. Morgan, MD, Krisda H. Chaiyachati, MD, David A. Asch,